YuezhouZhao/DS301-Project/README.md

 ## Approach

 1. **CNN:** Use the baseline model to do supervised learning on art style classification.
-   - Train and evaluate model performance on the test set.
+  Train and evaluate model performance on the test set.
-   - After 20 epochs of training, the CNN model achieves a test accuracy of 0.67.
-However, the model's performance is not satisfactory as it shows signs of overfitting to the training set, with a high training accuracy of 0.94.
-Additionally, the loss increases in the last two epochs, indicating a lack of generalization and potential instability in the model's predictions.
+   - Outcome: After 20 epochs of training, the CNN model achieves a test accuracy of 0.67.
+   - The model was overfitting to the training set, with a high training accuracy of 0.94.
+   - The loss increases in the last two epochs, indicating a lack of generalization and potential instability in the model's predictions.

 2. **Pretrained CLIP (Contrastive Language-Image Pretraining):**
    - CLIP model: Text and image encoders encode text and image data into a shared embedding space.